 - The Tretyakov Gallery in Moscow was established in 1856 and is the largest depository of Russian fine art in the world.
 The gallery contains more than 130,000 exhibits.

-- St. Basil Cathedral, a Russian Orthodox cathedral on the Red Square in Moscow was built between 1555 and 1561.
+- St. Basil Cathedral, a Russian Orthodox cathedral on the Red Square was built between 1555 and 1561.
 It was the tallest building in the city before 1600.

 - The Moscow Metro was opened in 1935 and is the world’s second most heavily used subway system behind the Tokyo subway system in Japan.
 180 stations are in the subway network and an average of 6.6 million people use the Moscow Metro daily.